-Introduction:
+INTRODUCTION:

 Key Issues:

-The Greeley Historic Preservation Office is the main consultant for areas of significant historical importance in and around Greeley.
-To accomplish this, the Preservation Office hosts events at some of the historic locations throughout the year to help raise awareness; about each of their locations’ importance, and also to try and attract the younger generations.
+The Greeley Historic Preservation Office is the local expert for areas of significant, historical importance around the Greeley Community.
+To accomplish this, the Greeley Historic Preservation Office hosts events throughout the year to help raise awareness about each of their important locations; while, attracting younger generations to the office and its events.

-After meeting with our client, the Greeley Historic Preservation Office, we feel that it would be in the best interest to try and promote the 100th anniversary of the court house; as well as college engagement for all activities that the Greeley Historic office provides.
-Hoping to benefit both the University as well as the Preservation Office.
-Our goal is to actively engage college students, and raise awareness of history month.
+After meeting with our client, the Greeley Historic Preservation Office, we feel that it would be in the best interest to engage millennials and college-aged students to promote the 100th anniversary of the court house; as well as engagement for all activities that the Greeley Historic Preservation Office offers.
+Through raising awareness about the Greeley Historic Preservation Office and getting college students actively involved; there will be a mutual benefit for the Greeley Historic Preservation Office and the University of Northern Colorado.

 Research:

-Our research consists of multiple sources including: web sites, blogs, selected newspaper and case studies
+Our research consists of multiple sources including: web sites, blogs, selected newspaper articles and case studies.

-.

 Identifying Best Practices:

-This report will highlight the best practices used by other companies, to campaign for better college-aged attendance.
-Other approaches will be considered before we write a full plan for the Preservation office.
+This report will highlight the best practices used by other similar organizations to promote better attendance among millennials and college students.
+Other approaches will be considered before we write a full plan for the Greeley Historic Preservation Office.

 Best Practices we will highlight include: